jaantollander/dotfiles-arch/README.md

 ## Resources
 Here is a list of some useful resources for developing dotfiles.

+- [ArchWiki](https://wiki.archlinux.org/) is the official resource for everything related to Arch Linux.

 - *Matthieu Cneude* also has great [articles](https://thevaluable.dev/) on his website and his [dotfiles](https://github.com/Phantas0s/.dotfiles) are also useful.